DataFire/Integrations/integrations/generated/azure_compute/README.md

 ### VirtualMachineScaleSetIdentity
 * VirtualMachineScaleSetIdentity `object`: Identity for the virtual machine scale set.
-  * identityIds `array`: The list of user identities associated with the virtual machine scale set.
-The user identity references will be ARM resource ids in the form: '/subscriptions/{subscriptionId}/resourceGroups/{resourceGroupName}/providers/Microsoft.ManagedIdentity/identities/{identityName}'.
-    * items `string`
   * principalId `string`: The principal id of virtual machine scale set identity.
 This property will only be provided for a system assigned identity.
   * tenantId `string`: The tenant id associated with the virtual machine scale set.
 This property will only be provided for a system assigned identity.
   * type `string` (values: SystemAssigned, UserAssigned, SystemAssigned, UserAssigned, None): The type of identity used for the virtual machine scale set.
 The type 'SystemAssigned, UserAssigned' includes both an implicitly created identity and a set of user assigned identities.
 The type 'None' will remove any identities from the virtual machine scale set.
+  * userAssignedIdentities `object`: The list of user identities associated with the virtual machine scale set.
+The user identity dictionary key references will be ARM resource ids in the form: '/subscriptions/{subscriptionId}/resourceGroups/{resourceGroupName}/providers/Microsoft.ManagedIdentity/userAssignedIdentities/{identityName}'.

 ### VirtualMachineScaleSetInstanceView
 * VirtualMachineScaleSetInstanceView `object`: The instance view of a virtual machine scale set.